 Again, these have been cold pressed from part of the plant, and include Cocoa, Coconut, Mango, and Shea.
 They are solid at room temperature, and bring a creamy effect to the product and have a nourishing effect on the skin, usually high in vitamins and fatty acids.

 This is what helps the cream to emulsify, try to find a good quality and trustworthy source.
 It is also an emollient, very soothing and protecting for the skin.
+If you are vegan and want to avoid beeswax you could try coconut wax or candelilla wax.

 Vitamin E – optional